SummaryRead the full fact sheet

 - Premolars – between 9 and 13 years.

 - Second molars – between 11 and 13 years.

 - Third molars (wisdom teeth) – between the ages of 17 and 21 years, if at all.

 Mouthguards protect children's teeth

-help protect teeth and keep dental injuries to a minimum, particularly when playing and training for contact sports.
-All children playing contact sports should wear a mouthguard, even primary school-age children.
-Professionally fitted mouthguards are comfortable, allow speech and do not restrict breathing.
+Mouthguards help protect teeth and prevent dental injuries, particularly when playing and training for contact sports.
+All children playing contact sports should wear a custom-fitted mouthguard, even primary school-age children.
+Custom-fitted mouthguards are comfortable, allow speech and do not restrict breathing.
+Learn more about .